What Is Intestinal Malrotation?

 - In a condition called volvulus, the bowel twists on itself, cutting off the blood flow to the tissue and causing the tissue to die.
 Symptoms of volvulus, including pain and cramping, are often what lead to the diagnosis of malrotation.

 - Bands of tissue called Ladd's bands may form, obstructing the first part of the small intestine (the duodenum).

 - Obstruction caused by volvulus or Ladd's bands is a potentially life-threatening problem.
-The bowel can stop functioning and intestinal tissue can die from lack of blood supply if an obstruction isn't recognized and treated.
-Volvulus, especially, is an emergency situation, with the entire small intestine in jeopardy.
+The bowel can stop working and intestinal tissue can die from lack of blood supply if an obstruction isn't recognized and treated.
+Volvulus, especially, is a medical emergency, with the entire small intestine in jeopardy.

-One of the earliest signs of malrotation and volvulus is abdominal pain and cramping caused by the inability of the bowel to push food past the obstruction.
-When infants experience this cramping they may:
+An intestinal blockage can prevent the proper passage of food.
+So one of the earliest signs of malrotation and volvulus is abdominal pain and cramping, which happen when the bowel can't push food past the blockage.

 - stop crying suddenly